jchristgit/cmsc/README.md

                         have a place to report issues to.
 Not passing this flag will not add any hint as to whom to contact.
                         [$CONTACT]
 ```

+### Naming

+This project was born for the subreddit subscriber counting done for the
+"Champion Mains" community on Reddit, but can be used anywhere.